Svehla/openapi-typed-express/docs/article.md

-# Typed express swagger-docs
+# Typed Express swagger-docs

 ## TLDR:

-I was missing some simple and minimalist libraries that will enhance express API and solve some common problems with defining interfaces of my backend applications.
-I want to solve static type analysis, API documentation, and runtime validations from a single source of truth.
+I was missing some simple and minimalist libraries that  would enhance Express API and solve some common problems with defining interfaces of my backend applications.
+I wanted to solve static type analysis, API documentation, and runtime validations from a single source of truth.

-So I did proof of concept of my dreamed library (now it's published in the alpha version).
+So I did a proof of concept for my dream library (now it's published in the alpha version).
-The library enables you just simply enhance your existing express application endpoint handler and infer static types, add runtime HTTP validations, and generate documentation in the swagger format.
+The library enables you to just simply enhance your existing Express application endpoint handler and infer static types, add runtime HTTP validations, and generate documentation in the swagger format.
 The library can do all of that from just one reusable single-source-of-truth (SSOT) in your codebase.
-It's just express handler HOF (high-order-function aka js decorator for functions).
-Let's check example bellow.
+It's just an Express handler HOF (higher order function aka js decorator for functions).
+Let's check the example below.

 [github repository](https://github.com/Svehla/swagger-typed-express-docs)